uikit/uikit-site/docs/pages/slideshow.md

 ## Parallax animation

-Instead of a step-by-step animation using navigation controls, the slideshow can use a a stepless parallax animation based on its scroll position in the viewport.
+Instead of a step-by-step animation using navigation controls, the slideshow can use a stepless parallax animation based on its scroll position in the viewport.
 Just add `parallax: true` to the attribute.
 If a navigation is set in the markup it won't be clickable but it will get the active state of the current slide.

 ```html
 <div uk-slideshow="parallax: true">…</div>